aws-samples/5g-observability-workshop-using-amazon-sagemaker/README.md

 Before you begin, please make sure you read the following prerequisites:

+1. Familiarity with telecom 5G network performance and service assurance
-1. Basic knowledge of machine learning concepts and techniques.
+2. Basic knowledge of machine learning concepts and techniques.
-2. Understanding of Python programming language and its libraries, such as NumPy, Pandas, and Scikit-learn.
+3. Understanding of Python programming language and its libraries, such as NumPy, Pandas, and Scikit-learn.
-3. Familiarity with cloud computing platforms and services, especially Amazon Web Services (AWS).
+4. Familiarity with cloud computing platforms and services, especially Amazon Web Services (AWS).
-4. An AWS account with the necessary permissions to create and configure Amazon SageMaker instances, roles, and resources.
+5. An AWS account with the necessary permissions to create and configure Amazon SageMaker instances, roles, and resources.

 If you do not have experience with these prerequisites, we recommend that you complete some basic online courses or tutorials before attending the workshop to get the most out of the training.
 Additionally, we recommend reviewing the Amazon SageMaker documentation and examples beforehand to become familiar with the service and its features.